Home Appliance Maintenance Tips for Longer Lifespan

 • Gaskets: Wipe with isopropyl; silicone coat <0.5 mm film keeps elasticity.

-Section summary - Use right tools, right surfaces.
+Section summary - Use the right tools, right surfaces.
 Think surgeon’s scalpel, not sledgehammer.

 Early warning dashboard: smells, sounds, and codes worth action